caitlin-h-daly/hphq/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# nmahierarchies
+# hphq

 <!-- badges: start -->
 <!-- badges: end -->

-`nmahierarchies` is an R package for producing all credible treatment hierarchies from a network meta-analysis.
+`hphq` is an R package for producing all credible treatment hierarchies arising from highly probable hierarchy questions.
+It was designed for network meta-analysis (NMA), but may be applied to other settings for which there is a joint distribution of the relative effects between multiple (\>2) treatment options.

 Please refer to the vignette for a package demonstration.